yangeorget/nucs/docs/source/index.rst

   using the industry-standard LLVM compiler library.
   Numba-compiled numerical algorithms in Python can approach the speeds of C or FORTRAN.

-Check out the :doc:`installation` section for further information to get started with NUCS!
+Check out the :doc:`installation` section for further information to get started with NuCS!

 .. note::